iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

     186M .
 ```

-Let’s commit the result of the unarchived command.
+Let’s commit the result of the unarchive command.
 This is the first step of our
 ML pipeline.

 ```dvc